Rey (Star Wars): The Last Jedi

-The Rise of Skywalker (2019)
+The Rise of Skywalker

-Rey is the main protagonist of the trilogy's final film, The Rise of Skywalker, which is set one year after the events of The Last Jedi.
+The Rise of Skywalker (2019) is set one year after the events of The Last Jedi.
 Rey is continuing her Jedi training at the Resistance base under the tutelage of Leia.
-The Resistance announces that the resurrected Emperor Palpatine (Ian McDiarmid) has been manipulating events from the Sith world Exegol and has built the Sith Eternal's fleet of Xyston-class Star Destroyers—the Final Order.
-Rey discovers from Luke's old notes that a Sith wayfinder can lead them to Exegol.
-Rey, Finn, Poe, Chewbacca, C-3PO, and BB-8 leave for Pasaana, where a clue to the wayfinder's location is hidden.
-Rey locates the clue—a dagger with Sith inscriptions—with the help of Lando Calrissian (Billy Dee Williams).
-Meanwhile, Rey continues communicating with Ren; through this correspondence, Ren learns where Rey is and comes for her.
-Rey confronts Ren, inadvertently allowing Chewbacca to be taken aboard a First Order transport.
-Attempting to save Chewbacca, Rey accidentally destroys the transport with Force lightning, seemingly killing him.
-Rey is stricken with guilt and reveals to Finn that she has been having visions of herself and Ren sitting on the Sith throne.
+The Resistance discovers that Emperor Palpatine has been resurrected and is manipulating events from the Sith world Exegol.
+His followers—known as the Sith Eternal—have constructed a massive armada of Sith Star Destroyers called the Final Order.
+Rey and her companions search for a Sith wayfinder, which can lead them to Exegol.
+They locate a clue to the location of the wayfinder with the help of Lando Calrissian.
+Meanwhile, Rey continues communicating with Ren.
+Through this correspondence, Ren learns where Rey is and pursues her.
+She confronts him, inadvertently causing Chewbacca to be taken aboard a First Order transport.
+Attempting to save the Wookiee, Rey accidentally destroys the transport with Force lightning, seemingly killing him.
+She is stricken, and reveals to Finn that she has seen visions of herself sitting on the Sith throne.